maaz-ahmed-ansari/sql-challanges/README.md

 # Overview

-This repository contains solution for the SQL challenges posted on [Leetcode](https://leetcode.com/), [DataLemur](https://datalemur.com?referralCode=6bIgM0Po) and [Interview Query](https://www.interviewquery.com/) websites.
+This repository contains solution for the SQL challenges posted on [Leetcode](https://leetcode.com/), [DataLemur](https://datalemur.com?referralCode=6bIgM0Po), [Interview Query](https://www.interviewquery.com/) and [HackerRank](www.hackerrank.com) websites.
 The solution queries are executed on the integrated PostgreSQL environment on the respective websites.

 #### Difficulty Level : Easy